Return to site

 6. Vitamin B12 (cobalamin)

+Vitamin B12 is a water-soluble vitamin needed for energy, nervous system function and proper DNA synthesis.
+Vitamin B12 also helps with the formation of red blood cells.
 A recent study measuring serum B12 levels in women taking oral birth control showed a sharp decrease in levels during the first six months of use compared to non-hormonal birth control users.
-Vitamin B12 is needed for your energy, sleep, nervous system and proper DNA synthesis.

 Resource: PMID: 22464408